What is a Comptroller in Accounting?

 As a comptroller, you may go by one of several titles, or you may have several titles that reflect the responsibilities.
 Some of these titles include:

-As comptroller, you’re given responsibility for the financial health of your employer or company.
+In this position, you’re given responsibility for the financial health of your employer or company.
 You may be tasked with the investments your company makes, so that the money set aside for this purpose earns even more money.
 Your supervisor may also direct you to develop long-term plans for the company’s financial goals.

 A Day in the Life of a Comptroller

 Your work day may begin as you oversee the accounting department.
-Multitasking should be one of your biggest skills, as you’ll have to juggle several responsibilities, almost simultaneously.
+Multitasking should be one of your biggest skills, as you’ll have to juggle several responsibilities almost simultaneously.

-Even though you work mainly with numbers and spreadsheets, you should also be an effective communicator.
+Even though you'll work mainly with numbers and spreadsheets, you should also be an effective communicator.
 Expect to speak to others in writing and in person.
 Know how you want to say what needs to be said, so that the message is as effective as possible.

 Education and Degree Options